-- 1. Keep area below and in front of unit clear of obstructions.
-This will ensure that air may flow through the unit and will make the unit easier to access of problems arise. - 2.
-Do not place any items on top of the units or attach any items to the circulation grills within your room, which may impede air circulation.
-This will ensure that air may flow fully through the room. - 3.
-Periodic filter changes are scheduled for all building on campus to ensure the proper functioning of the unit.
+- 2. Do not place any items on top of the units or attach any items to the circulation grills within your room, which may impede air circulation.
+This will insure that air may flow fully through the room. - 3.
+Periodic filter changes are scheduled for all buildings on campus to insure the proper functioning of the unit.
 Please assist this operation in allowing access to the unit.
 Housing staff will be posting information in advance of the scheduled time for the filter change. - 4.
 During periods of moderate weather, you may want to open your windows.
-Be advised that your heating and air conditioning units will not be effective if your windows are opened.
+Be advised that your heating and air conditioning units will not be as effective if your windows are opened.
 This is particularly true in warm weather during conditions of high humidity.
 Opening your windows in the 'cool of the morning' will flood your room with moisture saturated air, which is difficult for your HVAC system to remove.
 As a result, it will take several hours from the time you close your window (after it starts getting warm) for your air conditioning unit to return your room to a normal comfort level. - 5.
-The department does not permit installation of supplemental window air conditioning units in residence halls due to electrical load restraints.
+The Department does not permit installation of supplemental window air conditioning units in residence halls due to electrical load constraints.